 The Synthescince 10 Band Graphic EQ bands are spaced at octaves, and each band has a ±6 dB gain range.

-Speaking of phase, the 10 Band Graphic EQ also has a phase switch, adding extra utility to the plugin overall.
+Speaking of phase, the 10 Band Graphic EQ also has a phase switch, which adds extra utility to the plugin.

 Sure, it’s not the most flashy, but this free graphic equalizer plugin sounds great and makes the cut on this list.

-For more information on system requirements and authorization instructions, check out the Synthescience 10 Band Graphic EQ product page at KVR Audio.
+Check out the Synthescience 10 Band Graphic EQ product page at KVR Audio for more information on system requirements and authorization instructions.

 kiloHearts Carve EQ